-If you have a disability, you can get the most out of your time at Front Range Community College and make sure you have equal access to our learning resources by working with the Office of Disability Support Services (DSS) at your campus.
+If you have a disability, you can get the most out of your time at Front Range Community College (FRCC) and make sure you have equal access to our learning resources by working with Disability Support Services (DSS) at your campus.

 How to Get the Support You Need